Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Numerical Simulations

-In this section, we use the MindSpore Quantum platform~\cite{xu2024mindspore} to compare the auxiliary-qubit-free QAOA developed in this paper with the QAOA algorithms for the MDS problem reviewed in Section~\ref{sec2.3}.
-The MDS instances used in the experiments include 3-regular graphs and \ER (ER) random graphs with edge probability of 0.5.
-As in most current studies, the graph size is restricted to 4 to 12 vertices due to the limitations of classical simulation.
+In this section, we use the MindSpore Quantum platform~\cite{xu2024mindspore} to perform numerical simulations.
+We compare the performance of the AQFH-QAOA algorithm with other related algorithms reviewed in Section~\ref{sec2.3}.
+The benchmark instances include 3-regular graphs and ER graphs with an edge probability of 0.5.
+Algorithmic performance is evaluated using the success probability defined in Definition~\ref{def1}.

-To evaluate the performance of our proposed QAOA, we adopt the success probability defined in Definition~\ref{def1} as the evaluation metric.